prettygreenplants/prettygreenplants.com/README.md

 php
 ---

-Verify with `php -v` and if not yet installed or not version 7.2, run:
+Verify with `php -v` and if not yet installed or not version 8.3, run:

-	sudo apt-get install php7.2-cli
+	sudo apt-get install php8.3-cli

 php extensions
 --------------

 Make sure these extensions are installed:

-- mbstring
+- curl
-- dom
+- xml

-The following extension is recommended to speed thing up but not required:

 - zip

 Verify with `php -m` and see if any of them are not in the list, re-install all with:

-	sudo apt-get install php7.2-mbstring php7.2-xml php7.2-zip
+	sudo apt-get install php8.3-curl php8.3-xml php8.3-zip

 composer
 --------